bqardi/rogue-like-rogue-survivor/README.md

 - Collecting specific keys for specific doors/dungeon entrances (currently any key will open any dungeon).
 This is a definite maybe, since I would also have to change the UI for this to work

 #### Enemies
+CURRENTLY:
 - Skeletons (fast and weak)
 - Orcs (slow but strong)

+TODO:
+- Bosses (stronger and faster than normal enemy units, and have special skills)
+- Mages (can cast magic spells like fireball/firewall/frost nova/teleport/invicibility/protection/etc.)
+- Skeleton archers (or other archers for that matter)
+- Goblins
+- Imps
+- Ghosts
+- Aaahrgh, what else?
+Hmm...
+- Vampires
+- Snakes
+- Vultures
+- Thieves
+- Giant rats
+- Pigs (innocent little creatures that can be slaughtered for fun!
+HAHAHAHA)
+- Ghouls
-- More to come...
+- Zombies

 #### Dungeons
 These dungeons are accessed only if you have found a key, and they will give you access to a specific dungeon/maze/cave/lair/whatever, where you can find a lot of loot and a strong end-of-level boss.
 TODO:
-- Currently, when you open a dungeon, nothing will happen.
+- Currently, when you open a dungeon, nothing will happen (UPDATE: Currently a new region is created, but the layout definitely doesn't look like a dungeon yet).
 The plan is to transition the player to a new region with its own tileset and layout based on the region class.
 - Creating a more maze like environment (with walls/hallways/doors/etc.)
 - End-of-level boss(es)